 - Providing comprehensive information on all financial options

 The College & Career Access Center welcomes visitors with the mission of informing and encouraging students that post- secondary education is indeed possible under all circumstances.
 The center encourages students to view education as a means of achieving their goals after high school graduation.
 For some, this may mean a 2 - 4 year college or university.
 Others may view graduation as a time to become career oriented.
 In that case, education may mean entry into trade school, enlistment into the military, attainment of a specific certification, or entry into the workforce by other means.

+The College & Career Access Center is grant funded; receiving financial support from local, state, and private donors.
+The Jackson Crossing Mall provides the in-kind donation of space.
 We would like to sincerely thank all of those who have supported our goals and our mission of assisting students in reaching for higher education!

 The Four Seasons

 FAFSA: The FAFSA, or Free Application for Federal Student Aid, is a prerequisite for most institutions of higher learning.
 Submission of the FAFSA application is required in order to obtain federal funding for education.
 The FAFSA can be quite a complicated process.
-Partly, this is due to the fact that the form requests detailed tax and income information; typically from student and parent or guardian.
+Partly, this is due to the fact that the form requests detailed tax and income information, typically from student and parent or guardian.
 The College & Career Access Center advisors will walk the student (and parent), step by step, through the FAFSA process.